 Click on graph for larger image in new window.

-Equipment and software investment has made a significant positive contribution to GDP for four straight quarters (it is coincident).
+Equipment and software investment has made a positive contribution to GDP for three straight quarters (it is coincident).

-The key leading sector - residential investment - has lagged the recovery because of the huge overhang of existing inventory.
+The key leading sector - residential investment - is lagging the recovery because of the huge overhang of existing inventory.
 Usually RI is a strong contributor to GDP growth and employment in the early stages of a recovery, but not this time - and this is a key reason why the recovery has been sluggish so far.